CHAPTER 1 - INTRODUCTION: INDIA AND HER ANCIENT CULTURE

 Several less important translations appeared in successive issues of Asiatic Researches.
 Jones and Wilkins were truly the fathers of Indology.

 They were followed in Calcutta by Henry Colebrooke ( 1765-1837) and Horace Hayman Wilson (1789-1860).
-To the works of these pioneers must be added that of the Frenchman Anquetil-Duperron, a Persian scholar who, in 1786, published a translation of tour Upanigads from a 17th-century Persian version—the translation of the whole manuscript, containing 50 Upani§ads, appearing in 1801.
+To the works of these pioneers must be added that of the Frenchman Anquetil-Duperron, a Persian scholar who, in 1786, published a translation of four Upanishads from a 17th-century Persian version—the translation of the whole manuscript, containing 50 Upanishads, appearing in 1801.

-· In 1795 the government of the French Republic founded the Ecole des Langues Orientales Vivantes, and in Paris Alexander Hamilton (1762-1824), one of the earliest members of the Asiatic Society of Bengal, held prisoner on parole in France at the end of the Peace of Amiens in 1805, became the first person to teach Sanskrit in Europe.
+· In 1795, the government of the French Republic founded the Ecole des Langues Orientales Vivantes.
+In Paris, Alexander Hamilton (1762-1824), one of the earliest members of the Asiatic Society of Bengal, held prisoner on parole in France at the end of the Peace of Amiens in 1805, became the first person to teach Sanskrit in Europe.

 · It was from Hamilton that Friedrich Schlegel, the first German Sanskritist, learnt the language.
-The first university chair of Sanskrit was founded at the College de France in 1814, and held by Leonard de Ch6zy, while from 1818 onwards the larger Germanuniversities set up professorships.
+The first university chair of Sanskrit was founded at the College de France in 1814, and held by Leonard de Chezy, while from 1818 onwards the larger German universities set up professorships.

-· In 1816, Franz Bopp (1791-1867),' a Bavarian, on the basis of the hints of Sir William Jones, succeeded in very tentatively reconstructing the common ancestor of Sanskrit and the classical languages of Europe, and comparative philology became an independent science.
+· In 1816, Franz Bopp (1791-1867), a Bavarian, based on the hints of Sir William Jones, succeeded in very tentatively reconstructing the common ancestor of Sanskrit and the classical languages of Europe, and comparative philology became an independent science.
+Philology is the study of the structure, historical development, and relationships of a language or languages.

 Significance: